-- Technology and apps that are necessary for you to communicate in the community and your education setting - Equipment and support that assist with navigating and participating in the further education or training environment, for example: - Joining appropriate clubs and societies, going to the cafeteria, participating in orientation activities, attending society meetings for the first few times, engaging with union activities and support - Communicating with academic and support staff - Orientation and mobility instructor to familiarise yourself with the campus - Transport to and from the campus - Transport to and from work placements.
+- Personal care, eg. assistance with toileting, eating and drinking while on campus. - Personal slings for a hoist lift - Transport to and from the campus - Technology and apps that are necessary for you to be able to communicate in educational settings and the community - Equipment and supports that assist with navigating and participating in the education or training environment, for example: - Joining appropriate clubs and societies, going to the cafeteria, participating in orientation activities, attending society meetings for the first few times, engaging with union activities and support - Mobility technology or aides, such as wheelchairs.